 Social media has become an arena of cut-throat competition, especially in the tourism industry in Thailand.
 However, most social media managers are unable to promote other industries, such as technology, AI, market research, SaaS, consumer psychology, HRMS, etc. This gap has been identified, and initiatives like DEPA 2024 and the Digital Skill Roadmap have been laid out for the masses to be educated about the same.
 The creative skills to manage social media and handle multiple campaigns at once need to be matched.

-8. Healthcare Skills
+8. Social Commerce Operations Skills

-How to Improve your Skills for the Thailand Job Market in 2025?
+How to Improve your Skills for the Thailand Job Market in 2026?

 Getting specialized courses in the above-mentioned domains will help you to improve your skills and build your career in the most promising way.
 Here are some recommended educational institutions in Thailand that will help you to enhance your skills: